 If you have a

-normal fussy child, here are some suggestions that they might not turn their noses up to…
+normal fussy child, here are some healthy snack suggestions they might not turn their noses up to…

-Bread sticks and dip – I was quite surprised when Little H liked sour cream dip but she does so I buy loads of it.
-She’ll eat it with bread sticks, pitta bread or tortilla chips.
+I was quite surprised when Little H liked sour cream dip but she does so I buy loads of it.
+She’ll eat it with breadsticks, pitta bread or tortilla chips.
 Definitely no carrot or cucumber though.
 She’ll also eat mild salsa, but won’t go near hummous!
+This is a really easy snack for kids that won’t take you much time.

-Weetabix – This is a new one.
-Last year she hated it, this year she tells me she’s eaten it at breakfast club and loves it.
-Who care’s it’s supposed to be for breakfast, it’s a good afternoon school snack and does seem to fill her up.
-I’m not against putting a sprinkling of sugar on it either.
+This is a new one and a nice quick snack for kids.
+Last year she hated it, this year she tells me she’s eaten it at breakfast club and loves it. cares it’s supposed to be for breakfast, it’s a good afternoon school snack and does seem to fill her up.

-Wraps – Little H loves making her own wraps.
-Putting grated cheese, ham and ketchup in a wrap keeps her amused for a while so kills two birds with one stone.
+If you’d like some healthy snacks for kids to make how about wraps?
+Little H loves making her own.
+Putting grated cheese, ham, lettuce and (sugar-free) ketchup in a wrap keeps her amused for a while so this homemade healthy snack kills two birds with one stone.
 Win win.

-Nim’s fruit & veg crisps – I didn’t think that Little H would like these but we were offered some to try so thought I’d give it a go.
-Nim’s air-dried fruit and vegetable crisps come in lots of flavours from apple, pear, pineapple and melon to tomato, courgette, beetroot and pepper – Little H’s favourite were the apple and melon ones, probably because they’re naturally sweet.
+I didn’t think that Little H would like these but we were offered some to try so thought I’d give it a go.
+Nim’s air-dried fruit and vegetable crisps come in lots of flavours from apple, pear, pineapple and melon to tomato, courgette, beetroot and pepper – Little H’s favourite was the apple and melon ones, probably because they’re naturally sweet.
 She sat and ate a whole packet without realising she was eating a bag of fruit!
 The crisps count as 1 of your 5 a day, have no additives or preservatives, are suitable for veggies and vegans, and are fat and gluten free.
-A perfect and sneaky way to get some goodness into your kids while letting them thinking they’ve got a bag of crisps, plus very handy if you’re out and about straight after school.
+A perfect and sneaky way to get some goodness into your kids while letting them think they’ve got a bag of crisps, plus very handy if you’re out and about straight after school.

 And that’s where I run out of suggestions and it’s back to biscuits!

-If you have any healthy but realistic suggestions you’d like to share feel free to leave a comment below.
+If you have any healthy (but realistic) snack ideas for kids you’d like to share feel free to leave a comment below.